 Insulaner (Berg) is a “pile of rubbish” or an “artificial hill” made from the rubbish that was accumulated when Berlin was bombed during World War II.
 The rubbish was piled high in the center of what is now a park, and has since become a sloping man-made hill.
 Despite its violent past, today the hill is a favored spot for sledding and skiing during the winter.
 A planetarium and observatory sits atop the hill.

 Volkspark Friedrichshain is perfect for relaxing after work or for chilling out on the weekend.
 The park has attractive grounds, a number of lakes, ponds and fountains as well as several different children's playgrounds.
-The Märchenbrunnen is the park's most original element, with the fountains featuring sculptures of fairy tale characters.
+The Märchenbrunnen is the park's most original element, with the fountains featuring sculptures of German fairy tale characters.
 The park is Berlin's oldest, as it was first constructed in 1840.

 FEZ Wuhlheide is a large family-friend center and park with wildlife enclosures, swimming pools, playgrounds, a market garden, skateboard pipes, sports fields, and more.
 Older children can drive a train through the park and check the tickets themselves.
 FEZ Wuhlheide is known for being a place for creative play, fun and recreation.
 A covered area offers exhibitions and other events.
 FEZ Wuhlheide also hosts events geared towards kids, such as the Schultüte Festival, Puppet Festival, or the Children's Film Festival.